Skip to content

 Open enrollment marketing for agents fails for one boring reason: people start in November.
 By then the search auction is hot, your competitors’ ads are already optimized, and you’re shipping a landing page while leads pile up unworked.
 The agents who win OEP treat it like a launch — built in Q3, tested in October, running on autopilot by November 1.

 This is the playbook we’d hand a serious ACA or Medicare agent.
-It’s built on the same conversion systems and ad discipline we run for our senior-market clients, where our own final-expense book moves leads at ~$7.40 CPL with a ~1-in-6 close across 17 live campaigns —.
+It’s built on the same conversion systems and ad discipline we run for our senior-market clients, where we operate our own final-expense lead book.
 The mechanics transfer.
 The deadlines don’t move for anyone.

 Why open enrollment is a seasonal sprint, not a campaign

-Two windows drive the season, and they overlap:
+Three windows drive the season, and two of them overlap:

 ACA Open Enrollment Under-65, individual/family Nov 1 – Jan 15 Dec 15 for Jan 1 coverage